ZeroAssumptions/aide-de-camp/README.md

 ## License

-Licensed under either of
+Choose licensing under either of the following for your use case:

 -   Apache License, Version 2.0
     ([LICENSE-APACHE](https://github.com/ZeroAssumptions/aide-de-camp/blob/main/LICENSE-APACHE) or <http://www.apache.org/licenses/LICENSE-2.0>)
 -   MIT license
     ([LICENSE-MIT](https://github.com/ZeroAssumptions/aide-de-camp/blob/main/LICENSE-MIT) or <http://opensource.org/licenses/MIT>)

-at your option.

 ## Contribution

-Contributions are subject to CLA.
+Contributions are subject to CLA (Contributor License Agreement).
 Any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.